ATV Keystone/Montezuma Colorado

 But, despite it’s close proximity to such a popular ski area, it’s not what I’d consider busy.
 It’s popular, especially with off roaders, but you won’t be fighting the crowds like on the Alpine Loop.

-This map is detailed in FunTreks Colorado Guide
+This map is detailed in FunTreks Northern Colorado Guide

 Red Cone is intense with steep drops on both sides.
 It’s very rocky in places, but not overly technical.
 However, due to the extreme drop offs, I would rate it as difficult/advanced.